chrissherlock/inside-libreoffice/system_abstraction_layer.md

 The `alloc()` function, however, resides in a variety of locations on different operating systems - on Linux and Solaris, the function is stored in `alloca.h`; in OS X, BSD and iOS systems it is in `sys/types.h` and on Windows it is in `malloc.h`.
 Due to this quirk, LibreOffice defines its own `alloca.h` in `include/sal/alloca.h`

 _Note:_ `alloca()` is considered dangerous because it returns a pointer to the beginning of the space that it allocates when it is called.
-If you pass this void＊ pointer to the calling function you may cause a stack overflow - in which case the behaviour is _undefined_.
+If you pass this `void*` pointer to the calling function you may cause a stack overflow - in which case the behaviour is _undefined_.
 On Linux, there is also no indication if the stack frame cannot be extended.